2.1 Algorithm efficiency assessment¶

 Tip

 If you're still confused about the concept of complexity, don't worry.
-We will introduce it in detail in subsequent chapters.
+We will cover it in detail in subsequent chapters.

-Complexity analysis provides us with a "ruler" to measure the time and space resources needed to execute an algorithm and compare the efficiency between different algorithms.
+Complexity analysis provides us with a "ruler" to evaluate the efficiency of an algorithm, enabling us to measure the time and space resources required to execute it and compare the efficiency of different algorithms.

-Complexity is a mathematical concept and may be abstract and challenging for beginners.
-From this perspective, complexity analysis might not be the best content to introduce first.
+Complexity is a mathematical concept that might be abstract and challenging for beginners.
+From this perspective, complexity analysis might not be the most suitable topic to introduce first.
 However, when discussing the characteristics of a particular data structure or algorithm, it's hard to avoid analyzing its speed and space usage.

-In summary, it's recommended that you establish a preliminary understanding of complexity analysis before diving deep into data structures and algorithms, so that you can carry out simple complexity analyses of algorithms.
+In summary, it is recommended to develop a basic understanding of complexity analysis before diving deep into data structures and algorithms, so that you can perform complexity analysis on simple algorithms.